McCynthia/Titanic-FinalProject/README.md

 ## How to Run
 Make sure the train.csv and test.csv are in the same directory as the script.

-Run the script using Python: `python titanic-ml.py`
+Run the script using Python: `python3 titanic-ml.py`

 ## Output
 Model Accuracy and Classification Reports: